Bicycling in Denmark

 Marketplace, Open Market, Bazaar.
 Cycling is very popular in my city.
 Yes or no?
 Is your country similar to Denmark in terms of bicycle culture?
 Who rides bicycles?

 Disco, Clubhouse, Nightlife.
-Have there been changes in the amount of cars and bicycles in your city?
+Have there been changes in the quantity of cars and bicycles in your city?

 Museum, Art Gallery.
 Would you like to see more bike lanes and more people riding bicycles more often?
 Would you like your city or nation to be like Copenhagen or Denmark?